 Two judgments?

 For those Evangelicals who understand their teachings about the "Great White Seat of Christ", the "Judgment Seat of Christ" and God's judgment of sin at the Cross, this could be helpful.
-Some Evangelicals are nervous about asking Christians in heaven to pray for us because they think the final judgment hasn't occurred yet and therefore not in heaven.
+Some Evangelicals are nervous about asking Christians in heaven to pray for us because they think the final judgment hasn't occurred yet and therefore the faithful are not in heaven.
 The Evangelist, Calvin held that the final destiny is not decided until the last day of history.
 (Inst.
 III, 25) This is the view of most Evangelicals.

 Here is what I read on an Evangelical website: